AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 the hardware might be constantly changing the value of an object in memory.

-Because the value of a volatile object may be constantly changing, a compiler cannot generate code that stores the value of that object into a register and use the value from the register in subsequent operations.
+Because the value of a volatile object may be constantly changing, a compiler cannot generate code to store the value of that object in a register and then use the value from the register in subsequent operations.
 Storing into a register is avoided because, if the value is stored there, it would be outdated if another process had changed the volatile object in the meantime.
 Instead,